-Opening exhibition on Thursday, June 30 at 5 pm in WTC Art Gallery The Hague
+Opening exhibition on Wednesday, Sep 7 at 5 pm in Oba Amsterdam

 The Rwandan government is closing all orphanages as they do not fit the new (economic) status that the country aspires to.
 The children are better off with their own family or a foster family, is their argument.
 Photographer Anaïs López, journalist Paulien Bakker and film-maker Anisleidy Martínez travelled to L’Esperance Children’s Village in the Rwandan countryside in December 2014, a month before the orphanage closed.